|Washington, DC||v. +1.202.420.3100||f. +1.202.420.2201|

 - Implemented settlement procedures for mass consolidations in New York state and federal courts; implemented claims resolution process resulting in the resolution of hundreds of thousands of claims involving insurance products and thousands of claims related to antitrust disputes.

 COMMUNITY SERVICE & AFFILIATIONS

-Ms. Greenspan is actively involved in many organizations, including serving as a member of the Board of Overseers for the Rand Institute of Civil Justice; rapporteur for the American Arbitration Association Task Force on Alternative Dispute Resolution and Mass Torts; member and lead author of the Mass Claims Commission of the International Institute for Conflict Prevention and Resolution (“CPR”); member of the National Association of Professional Women (“NAPW”); and member of the Academy of Court-Appointed Masters (“ACAM”).
+Ms. Greenspan serves as Vice-Chair of the Dispute Resolution Committee of TIPS, the Tort Trial and Insurance Practice Section of the American Bar Association (2016/17).
+She is a member of the Board of Overseers for the Rand Institute of Civil Justice.
+She served as rapporteur for the American Arbitration Association Task Force on Alternative Dispute Resolution and Mass Tort and was the co-chair of the Mass Claims Commission of the International Institute for Conflict Prevention and Resolution (“CPR”).

 - 2014, District of Columbia Court of Appeals and the Superior Court of the District of Columbia Pro Bono Honor Roll